-Corsica Middle School:
+Corsica Middle School

 This year the 6th grades from Corsica-Stickney will have a transition day to the Jr. High.
-The 6th Grade traveled to Corsica on April 13 for a tour and explanation of expectations for the upcoming school year.
+The 6th Grade traveled to Corsica for a tour and explanation of expectations for the upcoming school year.
 They also ate lunch with the Jr. High students that day to get a feel for what it will be like next year.
 This will be an annual event for the 6th Grade class.
+The 6th graders are brought in one at a time prior to the beginning of school to have a personal tour and time with the High School Principal.